 - A. Compile error

 - B. Run-time error

-- ☑ V is assigned to -10
+- C. V is assigned the value -10

-- Unknown depends on the compiler
+- D. Unknown depends on the compiler

 - 21024 too big for most runtimes BUT - C1, C2, and C3 are named numbers, not typed constants - Compiler uses unbounded precision for named numbers - Large intermediate representation does not get stored in object code - For assignment to V, subtraction is computed by compiler - V is assigned the value -10